Martyrs of Prague: Background

 Tensions came to a head on 15 February 1611 after armed forces under the command of Emperor Rudolf invaded Prague to consolidate his empire.
 The fear in people, and in particular among the Lutherans, saw the city explode into crisis.
 Radicals began to attack Catholics, which led to a crowd of almost two thousand men breaking into the Franciscan friary, under the mistaken assumption that some Catholic soldiers were at the friary since the Franciscans would provide shelter and protect them.
 The Dutch friar Cristoffel Zelt was the first slain as he carried firewood to the oven.
 The German cleric Klemens was the next killed when he was struck with an axe before the French priest Simon was stabbed to death in his sickbed.
-The next to be killed was the Milanese friar Girolamo dei Conti Arese as he was before the image of the Mother of God.
-Both the Italian priest Bartolomeo Dalmasoni and religious Giovanni Bodeo were killed as the people hurled insults and blasphemies at them.
+The next to be killed was the Milanese friar Girolamo dei Conti Arese, as he was before the image of the Mother of God.
+Both the Italian priest Bartolomeo Dalmasoni and the religious Giovanni Bodeo were killed as the people hurled insults and blasphemies at them.
 The mob proceeded to kill the Spanish priest Juan Martínez in his attempt to protect the Eucharist and had his arm cut off in the melee before his skull was smashed.
 The Czech vicar Bedřich Bachstein was the next one killed as he hid in the bell tower with the novices Jan and Antonín alongside the kitchen assistant Emanuel.
 The mob located them and beat them before hurling their bodies down from the tower to the ground below.
 The Italian subdeacon Gaspare Daverio was located near the bell tower and torn to pieces before his remains were thrown out of the window before the German duo Jan Didak and Jakob were likewise slain.
 The attack lasted no longer than three hours but left the fourteen friars dead and their convent and church in ruins.